jengerred/ToDo/README.md

 # ToDo

 ## Description:
 This project was an assignment for the MIT XPRO course.
 We were given some files and code to work with and were instructed to create a styled ToDo list application in React.
-I choose to add styling to the page by adding a hover over the todo list items so that it will highlight what you have completed and want to delete.
+I chose to add styling to the page by adding a hover over the todo list items so that it will highlight what you have completed and want to delete.
 I also added some quotes to help encourage completiion of tasks.
 I styled the Heading and changed the colors as well.
 I really enjoyed working on this project.
 ## How to Run:

 ## Roadmap of future improvements::